Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Results

 \section{Results}

-To support the proposed DGPI Algorithm~\ref{alg:DGPI2}, we offer two simulation examples, one with linear, and the other one with a nonlinear non input-affine system.
-We apply Algorithm~\ref{alg:DGPI2} and Algorithm~\ref{alg:DPI} to solve the optimal policy and value function for these two systems.
-The simulation results show that our algorithm performs better than Algorithm~\ref{alg:DPI} in both cases.
+To verify the proposed RCTAC Algorithm~\ref{alg:RCTAC2}, we offer two numerical examples, one with linear dynamics, and the other one with a nonlinear input non-affine system (the vehicle path-tracking control).
+We apply Algorithm~\ref{alg:RCTAC2} and Algorithm~\ref{alg:API} to find the optimal solutions for these two systems.
+Results indicate that our algorithm outperforms Algorithm~\ref{alg:API} in both cases.